chrisjmccormick/personal-site/_posts/2016-05-28-xmc360-seed-bigworldcivilization.markdown

 [![world_map]({{ site.url }}/assets/minecraft/world_map.jpg "Screenshot of the World Map")]({{ site.url }}/assets/minecraft/world_map.jpg)

+I've grouped all the locations based on which village they are closest to.

 Village #1
 ==========
 Just to the south east of the spawn point is a small village at (36, 72, 369), we'll call this village #1.